pavlospt/RoundedLetterView/README.md

 v1.0: Initial Commit

-v1.1: Ability to set custom Font on the Text using a Typeface object.
+v1.1: Ability to set custom Font on the Text using a Typeface object. **setTypeface(font: Typeface)**

 Migrating from 1.0 to 1.1
 =========================